symbol-systems/iq/iq-docs/docs/MCP.md

 ## Conclusion

 The **iq-mcp** module provides a clean, idiomatic bridge between IQ's RDF-first architecture and the Model Context Protocol.
-With four core interface contracts, 11 tool specifications, and comprehensive documentation, the module is ready for adapter implementations and integration with iq-run-apis.
+With four core interface contracts, 11 tool specifications, and comprehensive documentation, the module is ready for adapter implementations and integration with iq-apis.

 **Module Status**: ✅ **SCAFFOLDING COMPLETE**
 **Next Action**: Implement FactAdapter and ActorAdapter